v0ss3n/jekyll/_posts/fablab/2019-12-13-CNC milling machine (2D).md

 ![]({{ site.baseurl }}/images/fablab/cnc/cnc-move.png)

 First you have to zero the X and Y axes.
-Move the machine to the preferred spot, take a screenshot of the X and Y position displayed in the menu and press 2.
+Start with zeroing the machine with the 0,0 button (so the machine looks for it's absolute 0,0 point).
+Then move the machine to the preferred spot, take a screenshot of the X and Y position displayed in the menu and press 2.
 If for some reason the machine has to stop or the software crashes while milling, you can still continue with your file; otherwise the machine does not know where to start.

 ![]({{ site.baseurl }}/images/fablab/cnc/cnc-zero.jpg)